ishaan1011/cse15l-lab-reports/Lab-Report-2.md

 ## PART 2: Bugs

-I chose the 'ArrayExamples.java' file for this part.
+I chose the `ArrayExamples.java` file for this part.